dyngnosis/dyngnosis.github.io/automation_vt.md

      'Zenbox': '99781b89f28ecc67f023329f5df6a771'}

+### Simplifying and Cleaning Data Extraction from Text Elements

+This snippet demonstrates a straightforward approach for processing and cleaning text data extracted from a web element using Selenium.

+1. **Extract Text Data**: Initially, the text content of a web element, identified by "vt-ui-expandable", is retrieved.
+This element is expected to contain a list of tags or keywords, each on a new line.

+2. **Split Text into List**: The '.split('\n')' method is applied to divide the text into a list, where each list item corresponds to a line of text from the original content.
+This step converts the block of text into a more manageable list format.

+3. **Refine and Clean List Items**: The list comprehension '[element.replace(" ", "") for element in tags.split("\n") if element.strip()]' serves multiple purposes:
+   - It iterates over each line obtained from the split operation.
+   - Uses '.strip()' to remove leading and trailing whitespace from each line, ensuring that only non-empty lines are considered.
+   - Applies '.replace(" ", "")' to each line to remove all spaces, ensuring that the tags are cleaned of any internal whitespace.

 ```python
 tags = shadow.find_element("vt-ui-expandable").text
 tags.split('\n')
 tags_split_and_stripped = [element.replace(" ", "") for element in tags.split("\n") if element.strip()]
 tags_split_and_stripped
 ```